 Storing and Reheating Cooked Brown Rice

-Refrigerate cooked rice in an airtight container for up to five days.
-To freeze: Spread the cooled rice in an inch-thick layer in a large resealable plastic bag.
+Spread the cooled rice in an inch-thick layer in a large resealable plastic bag.
 That way you can easily break off individual portions as needed.

 3 Ways to Use Brown Rice

-Rice With Greens and Eggs: Sauté spinach, collards, kale, or any other hearty green in olive oil with sliced garlic, salt, and pepper.
+Rice with greens and eggs: Sauté spinach, collards, kale, or any other hearty green in olive oil with sliced garlic, salt, and pepper.
 Serve the greens over brown rice with a fried egg on top.
 Season with red pepper flakes.

-Fried Rice: Stir-fry chicken, tofu, or shrimp until cooked.
+Fried rice: Stir-fry chicken, tofu, or shrimp until cooked.
 Remove from the pan, and add sliced vegetables.
 Cook until crisp-tender, remove, and then add chopped ginger, scallion, and garlic to the pan.
 Cook, stirring, until fragrant.
 Add vegetables and protein back to the pan, along with some rice, and toss.
 Finish with soy sauce.

-Hot Rice Cereal: Heat rice with milk and a pinch of salt in the microwave or on the stovetop.
+Hot rice cereal: Heat rice with milk and a pinch of salt in the microwave or on the stovetop.
 Top with cinnamon, bananas, maple syrup, nuts, or seeds.